pypa/pipx/README.md

 ];
 ```

-And use those files to build the configuration:
+Use those files to build the configuration:

 ```php
 $configuration = Configuration::withCredentials(config('cluster.username'), config('cluster.password'));
 ```

-In the future I might make a Laravel specific package which uses this package.

 ## Tests

-Unit tests are available in the `tests` folder.
-Run with:
+Unit tests are available in the `tests` directory.
+Run:

 `composer test`

-When you want a code coverage report which will be generated in the `build/report` folder.
-Run with:
+To generate a code coverage report in the `build/report` directory, run:

 `composer test-coverage`

 ## Contribution

-Any contribution is welcome, see the [Contributing guidelines](CONTRIBUTING.md).
+Contributions are welcome.
+See the [contributing guidelines](CONTRIBUTING.md).

 ## Security

-If you discover any security related issues in this or other packages of Vdhicts, please email security@vdhicts.nl instead
-of using the issue tracker.
+If you discover any security related issues, please email opensource@cyberfusion.nl instead of using the issue tracker.

 ## Support

-This package isn't an official package from Cyberfusion, so they don't offer support for it.
-If you encounter a
-problem with this client or has a question about it, feel free to open an issue on GitHub.
+If you encounter a problem with this client or have a question about it, feel free to open an issue on GitHub.

 ## License

-This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This client is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-## About Vdhicts

-[Vdhicts](https://www.vdhicts.nl) is the name of my personal company for which I work as freelancer.
-Vdhicts develops
-and implements IT solutions for businesses and educational institutions.